AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 <Tabs query="platform=ios&api=create-state-object"/>

+## resetIdentities

+Aborts all the active tracking sessions and clears all the media trackers.

+See [MobileCore.resetIdentities](../mobile-core/api-reference.md#resetidentities) for more details.

-## Media tracker API reference
+## MediaTracker API reference

 <InlineAlert variant="info" slots="text"/>

 The following APIs are **tracker instance** dependent.
-Please create tracker instance using [`createTracker`](#createTracker) or [`createTrackerWithConfig`](#createTrackerWithConfig) and call the following APIs.
+Create a tracker instance using [`createTracker`](#createTracker) or [`createTrackerWithConfig`](#createTrackerWithConfig) and call the following APIs.

 ### trackSessionStart

 Tracks the intention to start playback.
-This starts a tracking session on the media tracker instance.
+This starts a tracking session on the MediaTracker instance.
 To resume a previously closed session, see the [media resume guide](#media-resume)

 | Parameter | Description | Required |
 | :--- | :--- | :---: |